bilfri/divestdtu/content/posts/data.md

 +++
 title = "About DTU Offshore"
-description = What DTU Offshore does and how it is financed date = "2022-11-08"
+description = "What DTU Offshore does and how it is financed" date = "2022-11-08"
 +++